-GASB has issued Statement No. 96, Subscription-Based Information Technology Arrangements, effective for the year ending June 30, 2023.
-The District will evaluate the impact this pronouncement may have on its financial statements and will implement it as applicable and when material.
+The District will evaluate the impact these pronouncements may have on its financial statements and will implement them as applicable and when material.

 2. DIFFERENCES BETWEEN GOVERNMENTAL FUND STATEMENTS AND DISTRICT-WIDE STATEMENTS

 Due to the differences in the measurement focus and basis of accounting used in the governmental fund statements and the District-Wide statements, certain financial transactions are treated differently.
 The basic financial statements contain a full reconciliation of these items.
 The differences result primarily from the economic resource management focus of the Statement of Activities, compared with the current financial resource management focus of the governmental funds.